bstep0/AttendU/README.md

-# Facial Recognition Attendance System
+# AttendU - Facial Recognition Attendance System

 An end‑to‑end web application that automates classroom attendance using facial recognition.